-Considering the proposed use, this proposal will have a less than significant impact on greenhouse gas emissions.
+Considering the limited number of additional parcels and relatively low population density of the potential subdivision, this proposal will have a less than significant impact on greenhouse gas emissions.
 Further, this proposal was reviewed by the San Joaquin Valley Unified Air Pollution Control District (Air District), which did not express any concerns related to greenhouse gas emissions.